Woodstock Gardens and Arboretum

 Woodstock Gardens are home to a mix of formal and informal gardens, with an arboretum, walled garden, terraced garden, yew walk and rose garden.
 Also of significance are two stunning avenues, the Monkey Puzzle Avenue and Noble Fir Avenue.
 Recently added are a rustic summer house, constructed from materials from the gardens, and a fountain to replace the original, which was sold from the gardens about 1930.
 The arboretum is home to many fine specimen trees from Asia and South America in particular.
 A number of these trees are recognised as champion trees due to their size.

-On-site facilities include car parking, toilets, a children’s playground, picnic area and seasonal tea rooms.
+On-site facilities include car parking, toilets, a children’s playground, picnic area and seasonal tea rooms (check website for tea rooms opening times).
 A mobility buggy (request in advance) is available for those less able-bodied visitors.
 Guided tours are available by appointment.